JNOSQL/jnosql-book/en/part4/chapter4_1.md

 private DocumentRepository repositoryB;
 ```

-With the same two injections to the same interface, CDI throws an ambiguous exception.
-There is the `Database` qualifier to fixes problem like this.
+Two injections with the same interface, CDI throws an ambiguous exception.
+There is the `Database` qualifier to fix this problem.
 It has two attributes:

 * **DatabaseType**: The database type, key-value, document, column, graph.

-* **privider**: The provider database name, eg. "cassandra, "hbase", "mongodb".
+* **provider**: The provider database name, eg. "cassandra, "hbase", "mongodb".
 So using the `Database` qualifier:

 ```java